-This variety of the popular panicle hydrangea boasts very large, lime green blooms in mid-summer that turn pink in fall.
-A deciduous shrub, it grows to 8 feet tall and 6 feet wide with large, mid-green leaves.
-The blooms make good cut and/or dried flowers, but can be left on the plant for winter interest.
+This variety of the popular panicle hydrangea boasts very large, lime green blooms in midsummer that turn pink in fall.
+A deciduous shrub, it grows to 8 feet tall and 6 feet wide with large, medium-green leaves.
+The blooms make good cut and/or dried flowers but can be left on the plant for winter interest.

 CareProvide full sun or partial shade and fertile, moist, well-drained soil in USDA Hardiness Zones 4 to 8.
 For best flowering, prune back to a few buds shy of major framework in early sping, since flowering occurs on new growth.

 PropagationRoot softwood cuttings in summer or hardwood cuttings in winter.

 - Zones : 4, 5, 6, 7, 8

 - Plant Height : 6 to 10 feet

 - Plant Width : 6 to 10 feet

 - Bloom Time : Early Fall, Fall, Late Summer, Summer

 - Plant Seasonal Interest : Fall Interest, Summer Interest